BeckBob/nc-news/README.md

 link to banckend github repo - https://github.com/BeckBob/breaddit

--copy the code from the github page https://github.com/BeckBob/nc-news Create a new public GitHub repository.
+Clone this repo using 'git clone https://github.com/BeckBob/nc-news.git' Create a new public GitHub repository.
 Do not initialise the project with a readme, .gitignore or license.

 From your cloned local version of this project you'll want to push your code to your new repository using the following commands:

 git remote set-url origin YOUR_NEW_REPO_URL_HERE git branch -M main git push -u origin main

-You'll need to run npm install at this point.
+You'll need to run npm install at this point and then once that is done input npm run dev into your terminal

 minimum version of node rquired is v20.8.1